 "One of the last times we played it live was when we were on tour in Europe last year.
 We had heard our good friend George Reiff had passed away.
 It was our way of saying farewell," says Quist.
 "It's a timeless hymn that cuts to the core of what it is to say goodbye to ones you love."

-While lines such as "going to leave this brokedown palace on my hands and knees, I will roll, roll, roll," and "going home, going home, by the riverside I will rest my bones" certainly cut close and capture a pensive acknowledgment that our time has come to a close, it's the song's final verse that's the most reflective.
+While lines such as "going to leave this brokedown palace on my hands and knees, I will roll, roll, roll," and"going home, going home, by the riverside I will rest my bones" indeed cut close and capture a pensive acknowledgment that our time has come to a close, it's the song's final verse that's the most reflective.

 "Going to plant a weeping willow on the banks' green edge, it will grow, grow, grow" offers a deep sense of understanding.
 There's a patience found here.
 We're only leaving this world in one sense of the word.
 The heartache is only brief.

-As seen and heard on the official music video, Robison, Russell, Mickwee, Quist and company have an uncanny chemistry.
+As seen and heard on the official music video, Robison, Russell, Mickwee, Quist, and company have incredible chemistry.
 There's a magic that fills the room that's undoubtedly satisfying.
 The used minimal overdubs during the session and banked on that peaceful aura found within the live takes.

 "As befitting the Grateful Dead, this session just happened organically.
 Some of the musicians had never heard 'Brokedown Palace,' and some of them knew it as a cornerstone of the Dead's best work," adds Robison.

 Russell says that he was only familiar with The Grateful Dead in a broad, topical sense -- staples such as "Truckin'" and "Touch of Grey."
-It was on a friend's suggestion that he start with American Beauty that his deeper understanding of the Grateful Dead's work began to blossom.
+It was on a friend's suggestion that he start with American Beauty that his more profound understanding of the Grateful Dead's work began to blossom.

-In addition, watch behind the scenes moments and interviews with Russell, Mickwee and members of The Band of Heathens below.
-"Brokedown Palace" was produced by Robison and both films were directed by Spencer Peeples.
+Watch behind the scenes moments and interviews with Russell, Mickwee, and members of The Band of Heathens below.
+"Brokedown Palace" was produced by Robison and Spencer Peeples directed both films.